BigAirJosh/go-pixel-art/README.md

 ## Todo

 - [x] add colour palette matching
-- [ ] `-v` verbose flag
+- [x] `-v` verbose flag
+- [x] obviously clean up the code :) "at least a little bit"
+- [ ] remove the input and output defaults and cleanup the cli usage etc
 - [ ] fix the odd green strip when the pixel sizes are big enough so the last one doesn't quite fit
-- [ ] obviously clean up the code :)
-- [ ] remove the input and output defaults and cleanup the cli usage etc

 ## Examples